mfkiwl/gnss_ins_cg/ins/sins_ahrs.md

 * [cggos/imu_tools_cg](https://github.com/cggos/imu_tools_cg.git): ROS tools for IMU devices

 * [IMU-sensor-fusion-with-linear-Kalman-filter (mathworks)](https://www.mathworks.com/matlabcentral/fileexchange/70093-imu-sensor-fusion-with-linear-kalman-filter): Reads IMU sensor (acceleration and velocity) wirelessly from the IOS app 'Sensor Stream' to a Simulink model and filters an orientation angle in degrees using a linear Kalman filter.

+# Dead Reckoning

+In navigation, dead reckoning is the process of calculating one's current position by using a previously determined position, or fix, and advancing that position based upon known or estimated speeds over elapsed time and course.